isomerpages/moe-gongshangpri/_about-us/Safety and Security.md

 assistance.
 Teachers and other staff members have been instructed to stop outsiders or unfamiliar persons from entering the school premises and to check on visitors, even if they are wearing a pass/sticker.</p>
-<p>e.Visitors are not to proceed to the school canteen to be their</p>
+<p>e.Visitors are not to proceed to the school canteen to be with their children
+during recess or lunch breaks.</p>